Mentoring Program Information

 end-of-semester exhibition.
 Mentor: Ben McQuillan

-and motion graphics.
+trends and create work for exhibition.
 Mentor: Daniel Dorner

 Eco Arts — Students research and gather local recycled